 Applicants who are currently enrolled in either the JD or the MPA degree program must apply for admission to the other degree program prior to the completion of 60 credit hours in the JD program or 28 credit hours in the MPA program.
 Students who enroll in this manner will be advised as to how to schedule the remainder of their courses in the Dual Degree Program.
 Under no circumstances will a student be allowed to take more than eight years to complete these combined programs.

-The Dual Degree Program requires a total of four academic years.
-The Juris Doctor requirements are fulfilled by completion of 80 credit hours of work in the College of Law, including all required courses, and the transfer of 10 credit hours from courses taken in the Master of Public Administration program.
+The Dual Degree Program requires a total of four academic years when the curriculum course of study is followed.
+The JD requirements are fulfilled by completion of 80 credit hours of work in the College of Law, including all required courses, and the transfer of 10 credit hours from courses taken in the MPA program.
 The Master of Public Administration requirements are fulfilled by completion of 34 credit hours of courses in the College of Urban Affairs, including all required courses, and the transfer of the equivalent of eight credit hours from courses taken in the College of Law.

 In order to ensure that the degree requirements of both programs are fully maintained, while at the same time permitting the saving of a full academic year, students who pursue the dual degree program will not be permitted to take courses outside either the College of Law or the Master of Public Administration program for credit toward either degree.

 All requirements for both programs must be completed before either degree is awarded.
 If a student elects to receive one degree before completing the requirements of the other degree, forfeiture of some transfer credit will result and the student will no longer be in the Dual Degree Program.